-Numerous times in the past 44 years, I have been told by critics and scoffers of the Bible, that there is no such thing as Bible Prophecy.
+On numerous occasions in the past 47 years I have been told by critics and scoffers of the Bible, that there is “no such thing as Bible Prophecy.”
 They say that the writers simply waited until the events took place, and then wrote and predicted these events would happen.

 This tactic may work with some prognosticators, but not with the Bible.
 It is really quite easy to accurately date the prophecies of the Old Testament and understand from the facts of history that the Prophecies of the Messiah were written from 1,450-500 years before they were fulfilled in the New Testament.

-When Alexander the Great was conquering the world, he wanted his citizens to be united under one language.
+When Alexander the Great was conquering the world he wanted his citizens to be united under one language.
 As the Greeks were the world power at that time, it was the Greek language that was spoken by a majority of people.
 The Hebrew language was forgotten, and fell into disuse.
 The Jews who were living in a province of Alexander’s kingdom, who wanted to read their Hebrew scriptures in Greek, requested that their ancient Hebrew scriptures would be translated into the Greek language.
-Between 285 and 246 B.C., Ptolemy II Philadelphus commissioned seventy Hebrew scholars to translate the Five Books of Moses into Koine Greek.
+Between 285 and 246 B.C., Ptolemy II Philadelphus commissioned Seventy Hebrew scholars to translate the first five books of Moses into Koine Greek.
+The rest of the Hebrew scriptures were translated into Greek in the second century before Christ.
 This translation became known as the “Septuagint Version” (from the Latin septuaginta, “seventy”).

-This completed translation of the entire Hebrew Bible—known today as LXX—contained the entire text of Isaiah and Daniel, as well as all the prophets who are the subject of this book.
+This completed translation of the entire Hebrew Bible—known today as LXX—contained the entire text of Isaiah and Daniel, as well as all the prophets who are the subject of the 400 Messianic Prophecies.
 For this reason, we know that the prophecies of Isaiah, some 131 in total, were in existence at least 300 years before Jesus fulfilled each one.
 In reality, Daniel wrote his prophecies during the period of 605-536 B.C.; Isaiah, 740-680 B.C.

-Critics have claimed that the reason why Isaiah, Daniel, and the other prophets of the Old Testament were able to write such stunningly detailed predictions is because they penned these prophecies after the events took place.
+Critics have claimed that the reason that Isaiah, Daniel, and the other prophets of the Old Testament were able to write these stunning and detailed predictions is because they penned these prophecies after the events took place.
 This assertion is impeached by the presence of the Greek version of all these prophets hundreds of years before the events transpired.
 In 1947, a young Bedouin shepherd discovered a cave at Qumran, just south of Jericho, that contained several leather scrolls, including one complete scroll of Isaiah.
 Scientific confirmation, by radiocarbon dating and Paleographic comparison, confirmed that this scroll of Isaiah is dated at least 150 years before Jesus came to Jerusalem.

 The dates of these prophecies being confirmed, we now seek to understand how 40 different authors, who lived over a period of 1,500 years, were able to write a single, integrated narrative of precise prophecies with accurate perfection.